 Nearby Attractions

-There are interesting sights to see in Krakow, with its castle and historic old town.
-Further afield, a day trip to Auschwitz is moving but educational.
-You can read about my most recent visit to Krakow here.
+There are plenty of interesting sights in Kraków, with its Castle and historic Old Town.
+Further afield, a day trip to Auschwitz-Birkenau is harrowing but educational.
+You can read more about what we got up to during our weekend in Kraków here.